Slayer95/aura-bot/CLI.md

 - <USER>: The username of the owner.
 - <SERVER>: The server the user is registered in.

+## \`--timeout <TIME>\`

+This parameter specifies the maximum time a game lobby is allowed to be unattended, that is, without a game owner.
+After this time passes, the lobby is unhosted.

+- <TIME>: Provided in minutes.

 # Flags for CLI commands

 ## \`--exec-broadcast\`